-Its location in a major urban center enables the law school to offer a wide range of clinical programs.
-Designed to complement traditional approaches to legal education and to extend students' experiences beyond the classroom, the school's clinics offer students unique opportunities to learn while counseling and representing actual clients.
-Students appear at hearings before Indiana courts and state and federal agencies.
-The students provide valuable services to the central Indiana area, while learning to practice their future profession.
+Its location in a major urban center has enabled the law school to offer a wide range of clinical programs.
+Designed to complement traditional approaches to legal education and to extend students' experiences beyond the classroom, the school's clinics offer participants unique opportunities to learn while representing real clients in actual cases before Indiana courts and state and federal agencies.
+In providing services to actual clients, the students provide valuable services to the central Indiana area.

-The Civil Practice Clinic, Disability Clinic, and Criminal Defense Clinic are described under "Clinical Programs" in the "Course Descriptions" section of this bulletin.
-Because of continuing changes in the clinical legal education program, students are advised to check with the director of Clinical Programs (317) 274-1911 for current information.
+The Civil Practice Clinic, Disability Clinic, and Criminal Defense Clinic are described under "Internship Programs" in the "Course Descriptions" section of this bulletin.
+Because of continuing changes in the clinical legal education program, students are advised to check with the Office of the Assistant Dean for Student Affairs (317) 274-1907 or the Director of Clinical Programs (317) 274-1911 for current information.